CelineZhou3105/DungeonExplorer/README.md

 ## Launch Instructions

+To launch through the jar file:
+1. Download the DungeonExplorer.jar file
+2. Launch the jar file with "java -jar DungeonExplorer.jar" through the command line/terminal
+3. If the jar file throws errors, launch the game through the alternate option down below

+To launch through IDE:
 1. Download the repository
 2. Open repository as a JavaFX project with a suitable IDE (IntelliJ)
 3. Add json.jar from the lib folder into project folder